-5.5.1.
-The uniform title should be the original title or the title most frequently found in manifestations of the work.
-Under certain defined circumstances, a commonly used title in the language and script of the catalogue may be preferred to the original title as the basis for the authorized heading.
+- 5.5.1.
+The uniform title should be the original title or the title most frequently found in manifestations of the work except - 5.5.1.1. when there is a commonly used title in the language and script of the catalogue, preference should be given it.